The Link Between Chronic Stress & Hormone Imbalance in Women

 We’re sure it doesn’t come as a surprise that women generally report higher levels of stress than men, and the numbers are rising.
 As double-income families are more a necessity than a luxury, we are seeing women far more stressed.
-Women aged 35- 54 are more likely to be juggling roles not only as mothers for their children but also as homemakers and breadwinners but what is most interesting is the physical effects of stress in women (www.priorygroup.com).
+Women aged 35 to 54 are more likely to be juggling roles not only as mothers but as homemakers and breadwinners.
+The physical toll this takes is shocking.

 Would you believe that stress is one of the primary triggers of hormone dysfunction in women?
-Stress can cause a cascade of hormonal reactions that when prolonged may result in various female reproductive disorders!
-Many women wouldn’t even realise that their hormone-related problems such as PCOS or infertility COULD possibly be related to prolonged levels of chronic stress.
+Stress can cause a cascade of hormonal reactions that when prolonged may result in various female reproductive disorders.
+Many women wouldn’t even realise that their hormone-related problems such as PCOS or infertility could be related to prolonged levels of chronic stress.

 - Irregular periods